 A signed SAML Response with a signed Assertion

 Identity Provider SAML-response must contain Public key x509 certificate issued by the Identity Provider.

 Detailed examples can be found here.

-User Credentials (Claim Types):
+User Credentials (Claim Types)

 Again anything else can be set to default or unspecified.

-Step 2: Enable SSO option in Miro
+Enable SSO in Miro

 - Public Key x.509 Certificate (issued by your Identity Provider)

 - The list of domains allowed/required to authenticate via your SAML server.